ZupIT/beagle-helpers/BeagleScaffold/backend/README.md

 - **Using Intellij:**
   - Open the backend directory inside ./BeagleScaffold/ using intellij as a maven project and it will automatically download the dependencies.
-  - Then, just go to the main function, located at src / main / kotlin / br / com / zup / bff / BffApplication.kt and click on the green play button in the left corner of the line where the main function is located
+  - Then, go to the main function, located at src/main/kotlin/br/com/zup/bff/BffApplication.kt and click on the green play button in the left corner of the line where the main function is located
   - Ready!
 The application will start and be up and running in a few seconds and can be accessed at http://localhost:8080/

 ## Deploy to AWS